iftah-og/DripRog/README.md

 ## How it works

 - **Short press** the button: start recording.
 - **Long press** while recording: stop.
-The indicator goes solid while confirming, blinks 7 times, then goes solid again — only remove the USB once it is solid at the end.
+The indicator goes solid while confirming, blinks 7 times, then goes solid again, only remove the USB once it is solid at the end.
 - **Hold 5 s**: clean shutdown.
 - **Status indicator**: see [docs/HARDWARE.md](docs/HARDWARE.md) for the full pattern reference.